szukiadam/szukiadam/README.md

 -  I'm in my 6th semester (as of 2021 spring)!
 -  I’m currently learning as much as I can, but most importantly I'm trying to perform well at school while picking up as much knowledge as I can :sweat_smile:
--  2021 Goals: TWIC summarizer, Chess style identifier
+-  2021 Goals: TWIC(free weekly chess publication) summarizer, Chess style identifier
 -  What I'm doing in my spare time that's related to my field of study: Reading "Designing Data-Intensive Application", working through Stanford-CS329S.
 -  Not related: Bulking during the pandemic (heavy struggles tho'), learning portuguese